Western Australia's Harvey dairy industry has been hit by bushfire for the second time in less than a month.

 "We've had more than our fair share so far this year," he said.

-Mr Hanks' farm, closer to Harvey than Mr Mannings, was threatened by the Waroona bushfire but not the latest fire.
+Mr Hanks's farm, closer to Harvey than Mr Mannings, was threatened by the Waroona bushfire but not the latest fire.

-"We were covered in smoke and the wind was picking up on Monday night and I said to my wife we might be in for a rough night, but it turned alright, the fire was south of us," he said.
+"We were covered in smoke and the wind was picking up on Monday night and I said to my wife we might be in for a rough night, but it turned all right, the fire was south of us," he said.

 More than 150 firefighters from volunteer bushfire brigades, Department of Fire and Emergency Services and Department of Parks and Wildlife battled the fire in extreme conditions.

 It burned out more than 1120 hectares of mainly scrubland between the South Western Highway and Forrest Highway south of Harvey.